nertzy/node-gemfire/doc/api.md

  * `options.arguments`: the arguments to be passed to the Java function
  * `options.filter`: an array of keys to be sent to the Java function as the filter.

-executeFunction returns an EventEmitter which emits the following events:
+region.executeFunction returns an EventEmitter which emits the following events:

  * `data`: Emitted once for each result sent by the Java function.
  * `error`: Emitted if the function throws or returns an Exception.
  * `end`: Called after the Java function has finally returned.

+Example:
 ```javascript
 region.executeFunction("com.example.FunctionName",
     { arguments: [1, 2, 3], filters: ["key1", "key2"] }